zrdaley/Algorithms/README.md

 # Assignments
-This repository contains assignments completed during my Software Engineering undergraduate degree at the University of Victoria.
+This repository contains algorithms that I have written for various classes at University of Victoria.